Olympus E-PM1 vs Panasonic GX80

 It is notable that the GX80 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-PM1 does not provide wifi capability.

 The GX80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the E-PM1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-PM1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-PM1 was succeeded by the Olympus E-PM2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-PM1 Manual (free pdf) or the online Panasonic GX80 Manual.
+Further information on the features and operation of the E-PM1 and GX80 can be found, respectively, in the Olympus E-PM1 Manual (free pdf) or the online Panasonic GX80 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-PM1 or the Panasonic GX80 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.